greenfieldtech-nirs/cloudonix-php/README.md

 ```

 ## Quickstart
+### before anything else
+Before issuing any `primitive` (as describer below), the `->getSelf()` method MUST be called.
+This method will both validate
+your API key credentials and populate the required tenant information for continued operations.

+### cloudonix-php primitives
 The library consists of several key `primitives` that are used across the entire library, these are:

 - Primary data model primitives (applicable to `tenant`, `domain`, `subscriber`, `application`, `dnid` and `trunk` )